Welcome to the wonderful world of conversion optimization powered by Omniconvert.

 Below is an example of where the tracking code must be inserted:

 Attention!
-The code must be installed and available in the header of all the pages of the website where you want to run an experiment or the ones you want to include into segmentation.
+The code must be installed and available in the header of all the pages of the website where you want to run an experiment, include in segmentation or track goals on

 If you want to install the tracking code using Google Tag Manager check out this article.